ngomez-uy/api-automation-training/README.md

-# Async API Automation Training
+# API Automation Training

-Welcome to the **Async API Automation Training**!
+Welcome to the **API Automation Training**!
 This repository serves as the foundation for the training, providing a base API Automation Framework and step-by-step guidance for participants to build their API automation skills.

 The training is designed for participants to fork this repository, develop their tests for a mock API, and create Pull Requests (PRs) for feedback and review.
 Mentors will review PRs regularly, providing feedback and guidance to ensure learning and progress.